Identifying Antique Milk Glass | Guidelines & Tips

 Purchasing Milk Glass

 If I am purchasing a vase at a garage sale for $5.00 that I like and will use, I don’t care if its real milk glass or not.
 I think the vase is real vintage milk glass, but I don’t know that it is.
-Not all milk glass has labels.
-Someday I may find out, but it’s lovely as it is, it was $5. .
+Not all milk glass has labels to help identify it.
+But for $5 thinking its real works for me, its lovely as it is and for $5 its worth it.

 But if I am buying a tiny dish for $20 at an antique fair, I don’t buy it if I am unsure of its authenticity.
 This little dish is a Fenton.